World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Related Work

 \section{Related Work}

-Recent environment modeling approaches are largely built on Diffusion and Flow Matching objectives, which learn to generate videos by denoising or integrating learned velocity fields over time~\citep{sohl2015deep,ho2020denoising,song2020score,liu2022flow,esser2024scaling,peebles2023scalable}.
-Combined with large-scale text–video training, these models have improved to the point where they can simulate highly realistic videos from textual prompts~\citep{hong2022cogvideo,blattmann2023align,yang2024cogvideox,opensora,videoworldsimulators2024}.
-For interactive and streaming applications~\citep{qiu2023freenoise,chen2023seine,wang2023gen,zhang2024avid,chen2024streaming}, generating video frames autoregressively is particularly important, but introduces error accumulation over time~\citep{yan2021videogpt,liang2022nuwa,ge2022long,weng2024art,gao2024vid}.
-Diffusion Forcing~\citep{chen2024diffusion} addresses this issue by combining next-token prediction with full-sequence diffusion and injecting noise into previously generated context frames, while other autoregressive video diffusion approaches mitigate drift through multistep prediction and refinement~\citep{xie2024progressive,henschel2024streamingt2v,kim2024fifo}.
-In this work, we focus primarily on building an action-conditioned predictive models for dexterous manipulation.
+Recent environment modeling approaches are largely built on Diffusion and Flow Matching objectives, which learn to generate videos by denoising or integrating learned velocity fields over time~\cite{sohl2015deep,ho2020denoising,song2020score,liu2022flow,esser2024scaling,peebles2023scalable}.
+Combined with large-scale text–video training, these models have improved to the point where they can simulate highly realistic videos from textual prompts~\cite{hong2022cogvideo,blattmann2023align,yang2024cogvideox,opensora,videoworldsimulators2024}.
+For interactive and streaming applications~\cite{qiu2023freenoise,chen2023seine,wang2023gen,zhang2024avid,chen2024streaming}, generating video frames autoregressively is particularly important, but introduces error accumulation over time~\cite{yan2021videogpt,liang2022nuwa,ge2022long,weng2024art,gao2024vid}.
+Diffusion Forcing~\cite{chen2024diffusion} addresses this issue by combining next-token prediction with full-sequence diffusion and injecting noise into previously generated context frames, while other autoregressive video diffusion approaches mitigate drift through multistep prediction and refinement~\cite{xie2024progressive,henschel2024streamingt2v,kim2024fifo}.
+In this work, we focus primarily on building such action-conditioned predictive models for dexterous hand-object interactions.

-Action-conditioned predictive models, often referred to as ``World Models'', have recently been used to simulate computer game engines~\citep{yu2025gamefactory,hunyuanworld,bruce2024genie}.
-For example, DIAMOND~\citep{diamond} aims to simulate Counter-Strike, while Dreamer~\citep{hafner2025training} has been applied to MineCraft.
-Other approaches focus on more visually realistic settings with continuous action spaces, including navigation~\citep{hu2023gaia1generativeworldmodel,bar2025navigation,genex} and full-body control~\citep{peva}.
-In contrast, dexterous manipulation requires precise, fine-grained control over hand–object interactions, and remains significantly more challenging.
+Action-conditioned predictive models, often referred to as ``World Models'', have recently been used to simulate computer game engines~\cite{yu2025gamefactory,hunyuanworld,bruce2024genie}.
+For example, DIAMOND~\cite{diamond} aims to simulate Counter-Strike, while Dreamer~\cite{hafner2025training} has been applied to MineCraft.
+Other approaches focus on more visually realistic settings with continuous action spaces, including navigation~\cite{hu2023gaia1generativeworldmodel,bar2025navigation,genex} and full-body control~\cite{peva}.
+In contrast, modeling dexterous dynamics requires precise, fine-grained control over hand–object interactions, and remains more challenging.